billsix/programmingFromTheGroundUp/docs/source/memory.rst

 In the *indirect addressing mode*, the instruction contains a register that contains a pointer to where the data should be accessed.
-For example, if we used indirect addressing mode and specified the FIXMEAMPeax; register, and the FIXMEAMPeax; register contained the value 4, whatever value was at memory location 4 would be used.
+For example, if we used indirect addressing mode and specified the
+%eax; register, and the %eax; register contained the value 4, whatever value was at memory location 4 would be used.
 In direct addressing, we would just load the value 4, but in indirect addressing, we use 4 as the address to use to find the data we want.